 America’s chemical makers create innovative products that help protect the environment, from fuel additives to lightweight, recyclable plastic packaging to “scrubbers” at coal-fired power facilities that dramatically reduce pollution.
 In fact, a groundbreaking study in 2009 by McKinsey & Company found that products of chemistry save twice the greenhouse gas emissions than are emitted making the products.

 We employ this innovative spirit at our own facilities through the Responsible Care® initiative that is mandatory for all ACC members.
-Among the results: Since 1988, Responsible Care companies have reduced all hazardous air pollutant emissions by 75 percent, while the chemical industry overall increased production by 38 percent during the same period.
-Between 2008 and 2010, Responsible Care companies also reduced SOx emissions by about 12 percent and reduced NOx emissions by about 23 percent.
+Among the results: Since 1988, Responsible Care companies have reduced hazardous releases to the air, land and water by more than 76 percent.
+Between 2008 and 2012, Responsible Care companies also reduced SOx emissions by about 40 percent and reduced NOx emissions by about 22 percent.

 But there is more to be done.
 While we continuously improve our own performance, we also advocate cost-effective laws and regulations that improve our nation’s overall environmental performance and provide clear direction for American manufacturing.